UG-SaltyFish/Team-SaltyFish/README.md

 * To improve the UI design of SwatKat for easily using and visually appealing.<br>

 ## Tools:<br>
-This project is developed with [Visual Studio Code](https://code.visualstudio.com).
+This project was developed with [Visual Studio Code](https://code.visualstudio.com).<br> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
-<br> Below are the main plugins in our project
+Below are the main plugins in our project <br>
+To deploy this project in your local computer, you need to download [Node.js](https://nodejs.org/en/download/).<br>
 * React
 ```
 npm install react